Geometry and topology of the quasi-plane Szekeres model: Interpretation of for the quasi-plane model with infinite spaces

 Recall that with $\varepsilon = 0$ we are free to rename the functions $R$, $E$ and $M$ as in (\ref{7.1}), and the result will be the same as if $S \equiv 1$.
 Thus, we assume $S \equiv 1$ throughout this section.

 For the beginning let us consider the plane symmetric subcase of the $\varepsilon = 0$ model, which has $P,_z = Q,_z = 0$.
-With $S \equiv 1$, we can write an analogue of the integrals in (\ref{11.2}).
 Let us choose a circle of radius 1 centred at $(x, y) = (P, Q)$ (both $P$ and $Q$ being now constant) in every surface of constant $t$ and $z$.
 Let ${\rm d}_2 xy$ be the surface element in the $(x, y)$ plane, and let $U$ be the outside of the unit circle.
-This region has a finite surface area.
-(From the considerations of Sec. \ref{torpsSzco} we know that if we interpret the $(x, y)$ surfaces as tori then the region $U$ will all be contained within the elementary torus.)
+This region has finite surface area.
 Then, introducing $(u, \varphi)$ by

 we get